Skip to main content

 Common Ad Targeting Models

-Ad targeting can be structured in several ways depending on the campaign’s purpose.
+Ad targeting can be structured in different ways depending on the campaign’s purpose.
+The model should match the role of the campaign, the platform being used, and the signal that best reflects relevance.

 Intent-Based Targeting